 Ehulani herself has a wealth of experience teaching others.
-She has taught hula in the Malamalama Waldorf School, the Wai Ola Public-Charter School, and Kea'au School summer programs, as well as being a Hawaiian Studies Hula Teacher in various public schools on the Big Island.
-For 15 years, she taught hula to Senior Citizens, through the Department of Parks and Recreation.
-Ehulani travels to Japan 4-5 times a year, where she teaches many kumu hula (hula teachers), and many hula halau (hula schools).
-In Sayama, Japan, she has a sister hula halau, and has formed a group known as Hui O Ka Ho'oulu Ike (The Group of Growing Knowlede/Understanding).
+She has taught hula in the Malamalama Waldorf School, Na Wai Ola Public-Charter School, and Kea'au School summer programs, as well as being a Hawaiian Studies Hula Teacher in various public schools on the Big Island.
+She has taught hula to Senior Citizens, through the Department of Parks and Recreation.
+Ehulani travels to Japan where she has taught many na kumu hula (hula teachers) and many na hula halau (hula schools).
 Ehulani also has a degree in Hawai'ian Lifestyles/Culture/Hula, from Hawai'i Community College.

-HER DEVOTION to perpetuating traditional Hawaiian culture takes Ehulani and her halau (school) to Moloka'i almost every year, for the Ka Hula Piko ("Birth of the Hula") celebration; to Kaua'i for the Mokihana Hula Festival; to Lana'i for the Aloha Week Festival parade and Ho'olaulea; and to Maui for the World Hula Conference (at which Ehulani was asked to be an instructor, both in 2001 and 2005).
-On her home island of Hawaii, Ehulani's halau serve as the annual Royal Court Dancers for the Royal Court of Pu'uhonua 'O Honaunau ("Place of Refuge"), every summer.
+Her devotion to perpetuating traditional Hawaiian culture takes Ehulani and her halau to numerous ceremonies, festivals and celebrations of Hawai'ian culture.
+In the state of Hawai'i, the Ka Hula Piko ("Birth of the Hula") celebration on Moloka'i; the Mokihana Hula Festival on Kaua'i; the Aloha Week Festival parade and Ho'olaulea on Lana'i; and the World Hula Conference on Hawai'i and Maui island's (where Ehulani was an instructor in both 2001 and 2005).
+On her home island of Hawaii, Ehulani's halau served as the annual Royal Court Dancers, for the Royal Court of Pu'uhonua 'O Honaunau ("Place of Refuge") for many years.

 Ehulani and her Halau are involved in the restoration of the Paka'alana Heiau, an ancient Hawai'ian temple, in Waipi'o Valley.
-This is an ongoing project, and invite anyone interested in helping, please to contact Kumu Hula Ehulani.
+This has been an ongoing project for the past 20 years, and we invite anyone!
+If interested in helping, please contact Kumu Hula Ehulani.

-Ehulani has trained and assisted with many Kahuna nui, in cleansing, clearings, and numerous blessing ceremonies, which lead her to be blessed as Ali'i Kahuna nui (High Priestess).
+Ehulani has trained and assisted with many Kahuna nui, in cleansings, clearings, and numerous types of blessing ceremonies, which lead her to be blessed formally by two Ali'i Kahuna Nui, as an Ali'i Kahuna Nui (High Priestess.)

-Ehulaniand her students also find time for participating in many charitable events, to raise money for such things as hospitals and adult day-care centers.
-They also perform at weddings, at birthday and anniversary celebrations, and ceremonial blessings of various kinds.
+Ehulani and her na haumana (students) also find time for participating in many charitable events, to raise money for such things as hospitals, adult day-care centers, and other associations.
+They also perform at weddings, birthdays, anniversary celebrations, and ceremonial blessings of various kinds.